jennytick/ZZVKActivity/README.md

 ZZVKActivity
 ============

-VK Activity is the activity for an activity view controller to be able to post text.images, URLs via VK.com.
+ZZVKActivity enables you to post text, images, URLs via VK.com.

 This project uses code from https://github.com/romaonthego/REActivityViewController for authentication in VK.com.

 Include
 =======

-All you need to include the library into your project is to add this pod to your project's Podfile:
+To include ZZVKActivity into your project add next line to your project's Podfile:

 ```
 pod 'ZZVKActivity', :git => 'https://github.com/jennytick/ZZVKActivity.git'